Worcestershire County Council Full Privacy Notice

 We have an Information Governance Policy Framework that includes polices on Data Protection, Information Security, and Freedom of Information and Environmental Information.
 These define our commitments and responsibilities to your privacy and cover a range of information and technology security areas.
 We provide training to staff who handle personal information and treat it as a disciplinary matter if they misuse or do not look after your personal information properly.

 We will investigate data incidents where we have found that your personal information may have, or has been, disclosed inappropriately and attempt to recover any data.
-We will report incidents to the Information Commissioner's Office (ICO) that pose a risk to your rights and freedoms if these risks are high we will also inform you unless it would present a risk to you.
+We will report incidents to the ICO that pose a risk to your rights and freedoms if these risks are high we will also inform you unless it would present a risk to you.

 Use of personal information for marketing and promotion

 We will only send you information about our services and / or products if you have opted in to receive them.
 We may also share your information with other service providers who may contact you with details of services they provide if you give us permission to do this.
-You can change your mind at any time by contacting us.
+You can change your mind at any time by letting us know using the contact details below.

 Use of CCTV